 VerSprite also offers resources on application security testing and development, topics related to cybersecurity legal compliance, threat and vulnerability management, and other cybersecurity-centric topics.

 Organizations can learn about their threat environments by contacting VerSprite’s security experts.
-Traditional services of GPR include conducting due diligence investigations, vetting vendors and partners, preparing for businesses for expansion, and assessing the effectiveness of cybersecurity plans or strategies.
+Traditional services of GPR include conducting due diligence investigations, vetting vendors and partners, preparing businesses for expansion, and assessing the effectiveness of cybersecurity plans or strategies.
 Businesses working with partnering companies should also consider merger and acquisition and joint business services.

 VerSprite identifies the top 10 global threats, challenges, and opportunities that businesses may face throughout 2020.
 In addition, this report serves as an expert guide to help your organization develop and refine your geo-cyber strategy for the remainder of 2020.